 These two ladies have an amazing thing going.
 It’s so much fun to watch success happen from a shared passion.
 I can’t thank them enough for sitting down for this dual interview!
 Hope you enjoy getting to know them as much as I have, and if you haven’t already, try The Good Kitchen – I promise it’ll make life easier (and healthier!).
-(PS – Smarty Bonus – Use code SMARTY17 to receive 10% off for life.)
+(PS – Smarty Bonus – Use code SMARTY18 to receive 15% off your first order.)

 Meet Amber and Melissa, the ladies behind The Good Kitchen!

 Years in Charlotte: 7

 Doing life with: My guy is Christian K. and between us we have 3 kiddos, 1 dog and 1 fish.
 Nate is 11, Macy is 9 and Gemma is 5.

 Occupation: Co-Founder and President at The Good Kitchen

 Tell us how The Good Kitchen (TGK) started.